 For a delicious vegetarian alternative try replacing the fish with butter beans or cannellini beans.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; use a jug to measure liquids; chop using the bridge/claw safely; use a vegetable peeler safely; use a box grater safely; mash; whisk; use a colander; use the hob (with adult supervision); season to taste.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons; use a measuring jug to measure liquids; use weighing scales; chop using the bridge/claw technique safely; use a tin opener safely; use a vegetable peeler safely; use a box grater safely; mash; whisk; use a colander; use the hob (with adult supervision); season to taste.

-Vegetable peeler, saucepans, spoons, measuring jug, whisk, fork, bowl, tin opener, colander, wooden spoon, oven proof dish, masher, box grater, steamer.
+Vegetable peeler, saucepans, spoons, measuring jug, whisk, fork, bowl, tin opener, colander, wooden spoon, oven proof dish, masher, box grater, steamer, weighing scales, measuring spoons.